5269989/Cyber-Security-Invaders/README.md

    . cd cyber-security-invaders
    ```
 4. **Install dependencies:**
-- Ensure Pygame and Flask are installed.
-If not, install them using:
+- Ensure Pygame is installed.
+If not, install it using:
   ```
-  pip install pygame/flask
+  pip install pygame
   ```
 - If you're using a Raspberry Pi and want GPIO integration:
   ```